Fuseteam/sshmount/README.md

 make install
 ```
 # Uninstall
-## Do not use sudo, the script was installed under your home directory
+## Do not use sudo, it was installed under your home directory
 ```
 make uninstall
 ```